Which Are The Common Mistakes People Do In Financial Planning?

 - At the most basic, your financial plan should use current known variables to predict future income, asset values and ensure your money outlives you.
 Many of us do not work on financial plan, if we do, we make some obvious mistakes which impacts the plan.

-Here are the mistakes to avoid in financial planning :
+Here are the 10 common mistakes to avoid in financial planning :

 - Many individuals start planning only when they reach their 40’s, as it finally dawns on them that they are not too far from retiring.
 At this stage, since they have little time to create a corpus that should take care of them for at least 2 decades of retirement plus their kids education, etc. and therefore they need to make big investments regularly.
 This is usually difficult, due to the financial responsibilities people generally have in their 40s, like paying off a home loan, current education expenses, etc.